scarletfantasy/web/README.md

 ## static resource

-the static web are stored in static directory such as images
+the images are now stored in a seperate tomcat

 ---

-## problem
+## future goal

-the upload images are stored in the backend project so the backend must be restartes to show the new image
+store the images in mongodb